raleel/Mythras-Imperative/Mythras-Imperative.md

 Touch

 Fireblade is similar tolike Firearrow but is instead cast on hand tools and melee weapons.
 The original purpose of the spell is to sterilise surgical equipment, aid in slash and burn agriculture or provide illumination during darkness without the need to carry an additional light source.
-If cast on a weapon it inflicts an additional 1d3 damage, anddamage and has the chance of setting flammable materials alight if held to them for several rounds (see Fire in the Game System Section).
+If cast on a weapon it inflicts an additional 1d3 damage, and damage and has the chance of setting flammable materials alight if held to them for several rounds (see Fire in the Game System Section).
 Wooden hafted weapons under the effects of Fireblade will be consumed as part of the spell.

 ### Glue